ARTICLE I COURSE OF STUDY

 (e) Grading Work in a Law 295 project will be evaluated on a Credit/No Credit basis.
-Please note the Law 295.5 is exempted from this grading rule; this includes the Death Penalty Clinic, EBCLC, the Environmental Law Clinic, the International Human Rights Clinic, and the Samuelson Clinic.
+Please note the Law 295.5 is exempted from this grading rule; this includes the Death Penalty Clinic, EBCLC, the Environmental Law Clinic, the International Human Rights Clinic, the Policy Advocacy Clinic, and the Samuelson Clinic.
 In addition, the Field Placement Seminars are exempt from this grading rule.

 3.2 Law 296 Dissertations From time to time, faculty members may, with the Dean’s consent, organize dissertation programs in particular fields of study to afford a small number of carefully selected third-year students the opportunity to produce a major, original, publishable piece of work under standards comparable to those applicable to a graduate dissertation.
 Normally, students may be admitted to the program only through a preliminary seminar to be taken in the second semester of their second year.
 Further details concerning this program are contained in a Memorandum to the Faculty from the Curriculum Policy Committee, dated May 6, 1969, a copy of which is on file in the Dean’s Office.
 See also Rule 5 below regarding additional limitations on credit for non-law, non-classroom units.